sxkzxqw/keyboard-game/README.md

 ### Plans for completion:

-* Fix bugs and make game more user-friendly
+* Fix bugs and make game more user-friendly done - in progress 💼
-* Add opportunity to switch languages
+* Add opportunity to switch languages - done ✅
-* Add more functionality(As example: display how many letters did you type)
+* Add more functionality(As example: display how many letters did you type) - done ✅
-* Rework design
+* Rework design - in progress 💼

 **Technologies**